List Crawls: The Complete Guide to Targeted SEO Crawling

 Backlink Landing Page Audits

 Export your top linked-to pages from a backlink analysis tool and run a list crawl to ensure these high-authority pages are healthy, fast, and not accidentally returning error codes.
+Broken high-authority pages represent a direct and avoidable loss of link equity.

 Scenario 06